serhan-yilmaz/PrinciplesGuide/README.md

     - For example, rejection expectations can lead to [behaviors that elicit rejection from others](https://doi.org/10.1037/0022-3514.75.2.545).
 	- They also shape your subjective experiences to a large degree.
 [Placebo effect](https://en.wikipedia.org/wiki/Placebo#Effects) comes to mind.
   - Optimism and having a positive outlook help in human relations.
 The vibe you give to others is shaped by your perspective and mood.
+    - Note that, faking a positive outlook doesn't help much.
+Believing it does.

 ### 2. Happiness